danet-hda/computer-networking/1-lab/1-LabTasks.md

 Answer these questions
 - Name at least one example of a client server application you are using in the Internet.
 Try to explain your answer.
 - Can the server contact the client without a request from the client?
 Explain your answer.
 - Imagine a web server that is serving clients, i.e., web browsers, on other computers, with information from a database.
 The database is located on a different server.
 What role takes the web server application when it is asking the database server for information?

+## Good to Know

+Testing of software that requires a network connection can be a hassle, as you are not only testing the application's code but also the communication across a potentially unreliable network.
+In order to simplify the network part, you can test on a single host, i.e., both client and server are running as instance on the same computer.

+The can use the so-called node-local network interface, also called local loopback interface, e.g., sometimes the interfaces are called ````lo0````or ````lo```, with the local IP address of 127.0.0.1.